julzaza/wildwitchherbs/_posts/2025-07-12-menstrual-blood-earth-ritual.md

 For a step-by-step guide on returning menstrual blood to the Earth in sync with the **White Moon and Red Moon cycles**, see **[Offering Menstrual Blood to Mother Earth for Fertility](/fertility-rituals-menstrual-magic/)**.

-Our guide on **[Full Moon Rituals and Sacred Herbs](/full-moon-rituals/)** explains how aligning your offering with lunar cycles can help harness even greater energetic power.
+Learn how aligning your offerings with lunar cycles enhances their energy in our guide on **[Full Moon Rituals and Sacred Herbs](/full-moon-rituals/)**.

 ---

 ## Things to Keep in Mind